-I guess this was becuase we were basking in glow of Virtual Valley’s best month EVER in April.
-Couple this with a lack of focus on the platform with AskTina’s emergence, it feels like Virtual Valley has been neglected (Here is a post about Tina’s early startup traction).
+I guess this was because we were basking in glow of Virtual Valley’s best month EVER in April.
+Couple this with a lack of focus on the platform with AskTina’s emergence, it feels like Virtual Valley has been neglected.

 But no more…

 Now we have the results of our survey, it is clear what needs to be done: